steftri/shell/readme.md

   }
   ```

-  It might make sense to echo the entered characters back to the serial line, ohterwise the user does not see the entered command on the terminal program.
+  It might make sense to echo the entered characters back to the serial line, otherwise the user does not see the entered command in the terminal program.
 In this case, the following code can be used:

   ```C++
   if(Serial.available()) {